-Forgotten your shampoo?
-If you are in need of a toothbrush, shampoo or other items, we are happy to provide a selection of complimentary toiletries in the basket located on the stand.
-If you need an adhesive bandage (sticking plaster), help yourself; if you need an over-the-counter medication for a headache or sniffles, please ask.
-A hair dryer is provided for guest use.
+Forgotten your shampoo or couldn't bring it on the plane?
+If you need shampoo, a toothbrush or other item, we are happy to provide some complimentary toiletries.
+If you need an adhesive bandage (Band-Aid, sticking plaster), help yourself.
+If you want an over-the-counter medication for a headache or sniffles, just ask.

 Back to top of page